Lisa Weagle

 Lisa Colleen Weagle (born March 24, 1985) is a Canadian curler from Ottawa, Ontario.
 Weagle was the lead on the Rachel Homan team from 2010 until March 12, 2020, when the team announced they would be parting ways with her.
 She then joined Team Jennifer Jones for two seasons until the team disbanded on March 15, 2022.
+She then played lead for the 2024–25 season Team Laurie St-Georges from Quebec.

 Weagle was known for her ability to make the eponymous "Weagle" shot (also known as a tick shot), which the Homan rink had used in high frequency while she was a member of the team.

-She currently coaches the Kaitlyn Lawes rink.
+In 2023, she coached the Kaitlyn Lawes rink.

 Career

 Weagle began curling at the age of 8 at the Granite Curling Club of West Ottawa.
 In her youth, she won the 2000 Ontario bantam girls curling championship playing second for the Lee Merklinger rink.

 Joining Homan (2010–2012)

 In Weagle's first year with her new rink, the Homan team qualified and won the 2011 Ontario Scotties Tournament of Hearts.
 At the 2011 Scotties Tournament of Hearts, the Ontario team had a 4th-place finish.
 She finished the round robin in 3rd place and lost in the bronze medal game to Nova Scotia's Heather Smith-Dacey after previously beating her in the 3 vs. 4 game.
 A semi-final loss to Saskatchewan's Amber Holland eliminated her from the finals.

 In April 2011, the team made it to their first Grand Slam final of their careers, when she lost to Jennifer Jones in the final of the 2011 Players' Championship.
 Later that year, she would play in her first Canada Cup, where her team finished with a 2–4 record.

 Weagle again qualified for the provincial Scotties Tournament of Hearts in 2012.
 Her team went undefeated throughout the round robin.
 However, the team would be bested in the final by Tracy Horgan's rink from Sudbury.
 Homan, who was up one with hammer, missed a draw to the button to clinch the victory on her final rock.
 Instead, she gave up three and lost.